Bestemsu Özdemir: Career

 In 2018, she portrayed the character of Fulya in the movie Baba Nerdesin Kayboldum.
 In the same year, she had a main role in the series Ege'nin Hamsisi and portrayed the character of Zeynep Gerginoğlu.
 In 2019, she appeared in the series Güvercin and portrayed the character of İpek, which was broadcast on Star TV.
 In 2020, she made her debut in the series Akrep and depicted the character of Selma.

 Personal life

 Özdemir dated Turkish actor Can Yaman, however they broke up.
 In 2019, she started dating lawyer Nail Gönenli, they attended the concert of Oğuzhan Koç.
+In 2025, she married former basketball player Ersin Görkem.